nickjackolaisen/BusinessInitiaitive/_posts/llc/2023-07-03-what_does_llc_mean.md

 layout: post
 title: "What Does LLC Mean in Business and How Do They Work?"
 date: 2023-07-03
-update_date: 2023-09-08
+update_date: 2023-09-12
 author: jack_nicholaisen
 summary: LLC stands for Limited Liability Company.
-Read this to find out how you can use one to fast-track your success.
+Read this to find out how using one can put you on the fast-track to success.
 tags: what llc mean, what do llc means, what does being an llc mean
 image: /images/posts-headers/what-does-llc-mean-header.png
 permalink: /what-does-llc-mean/